Jayesh1512/Daily/README.md

 # Joke of the Day

 <!-- #joke -->
-Jayesh once kicked a baby elephant into puberty
+Nobodies perfect...
+Except Jayesh that is.

-Updated on: [1/9/2025]
+Updated on: [2/9/2025]
 <!-- #jokeEnd -->